-Yet that’s not the whole story.
-Even in the busiest areas, step just one or two blocks away from the fray and you’ll find empty streets and local voices.
-Spend more time here – five days is a decent starter – and you’ll see that the real beauty of Venice isn’t in its blockbuster sights, like Piazza San Marco or the Rialto Bridge; it’s in the quieter spaces, where life goes on as it has done for centuries.
-And once you glimpse that life, you’ll want to protect it.
+It is worth remembering that even in the busiest areas, step just one or two blocks away from the fray and you’ll find empty streets and local voices in the neighborhoods beyond.
+Spend more time here – five days is a decent starter – and you’ll discover that the true beauty of Venice isn’t the wow factor of its blockbuster sights, as magnificent as they are, but within the quieter spaces, where life goes on as it has done for centuries.
+Once you glimpse that life, you’ll want to protect it.

 For many people, this waterfront square is Venice: the rolling domes of the basilica, the centuries-old cafes beneath the stately porticoes, the vast Campanile (belltower) throwing its shadow around the square, high tide occasionally sloshing around your feet.
 There’s so much to see around Piazza San Marco (or St Mark’s Square) that you could easily spend a day here.

 Start in the Basilica di San Marco, the Byzantine basilica that glitters with golden mosaics inside.
 Then move on to the Campanile, where elevators whisk you up 98.6m (323ft) for jaw-dropper views of Venice and the lagoon.
 Spare a few hours for the Museo Correr, at the opposite end of the square from the basilica, which tells the story of the city through its objects.
 Need a break at any point?
 Stop for a coffee or a spritz at Quadri, our favorite of the 18th-century cafes in the square.

 Local tip: Keen to understand these icons better?
 Time for some reading.
 Family-run Libreria La Toletta in Dorsoduro is Venice’s best bookshop, with literally hundreds of volumes about the city.
 For kids, try Ponte dei Sogni in Castello, whose beautiful picture books tell the history of the city.